 However, the use of EBTs as a vehicle for employee ownership had a welcome boost following the Nuttall Review, which encouraged the use of employee trusts as vehicles for the long-term ownership of companies and pressed for a simplification of the tax and regulatory framework.
 As a result, new tax advantages were introduced in Finance Act 2014 (FA 2014) for employee owners who dispose of their interests to employee ownership trusts (EOTs).

 An EBT is usually established by a company (the sponsoring company) which provides it with assets in the form of cash or shares for the benefit of its employees.
-The operation of the EBT is governed by the
+The operation of the EBT is governed by the trust deed which

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.